jax-ml/jax/docs/jep/10657-sequencing-effects.md

 ```
 Notice how the runtime tokens are only used at the JIT boundary and the compiler tokens
 are only within the compiled code.
 Compiler tokens are created during
-"lowering" (we convert Python code to a lower level representation like HLO or MHLO)
+"lowering" (we convert Python code to a lower level representation like HLO or StableHLO)
 but runtime tokens need to be managed in Python since they're being threaded in and out
 of JIT-ted functions.